Funding

 We have a number of funded positions and funding opportunities available for our PhD applicants listed below.
 Please note that all submitted PhD applications are automatically considered for school based funding during the admissions process.

-A common method of funding comes directly from the School, which receives partial funding from the Engineering and Physical Sciences Research Council (EPSRC) for students undertaking PhD degrees, known as Doctoral Training Accounts (DTAs).
-These EPSRC studentships, normally available for a maximum period of three and a half years, are awarded on a competitive basis across the School of Mathematics, to students with relevant undergraduate degrees at the First Class level, or equivalent.
+A common method of funding comes directly from the School, which receives partial funding from the Engineering and Physical Sciences Research Council (EPSRC) for students undertaking PhD degrees, known as Doctoral Landscape Awards (DLAs) (formerly known as Doctoral Training Partnerships DTPs).
+These EPSRC studentships, available for a period of up to 3.5 years, are awarded on a competitive basis across the School of Mathematics, to students with relevant undergraduate degrees at the First Class level, or equivalent.

-For UK students, as well as EU students who have been resident in the UK for three years prior to application, an EPSRC studentship meets all the tuition fees and pays a maintenance allowance to the student.
-In 2019/20, the value of this allowance is £15,009 which is a net amount and not subject to tax nor national insurance.
+For eligible students, an EPSRC studentship meets all the tuition fees and pays a maintenance allowance to the student.
+In 2025/26, the value of this allowance is £20,780 which is a net amount and not subject to tax or national insurance.
 Supplements may be available for disabled students, mature students, students with dependents and for students with suitable postgraduate work experience.

 PhD in Mathematics